Real or not? Zack Greinke is an ace again, the AL is still better

 — Jake Kaplan (@jakemkaplan) May 12, 2017

 Quick thoughts ...
-The Rockies jumped all over a Hyun-Jin Ryu in the first game of the big NL West series in Denver.
+The Rockies jumped all over Hyun-Jin Ryu in the first game of the big NL West series in Denver.
 A throwing error by Dodgers catcher Austin Barnes on a sacrifice attempt by the pitcher led to five unearned runs in the second.
 If they're going to give you an out at Coors, you have to take it. ...
 The one negative was the Dodgers rallied back and Greg Holland had to come on in the ninth with a 10-6 lead and two runners.
 He closed it out for his 15th save. ...
 The one bright spot in Kansas City has been Jason Vargas, who tossed seven scoreless against the Rays to lower his ERA to 1.01.
 He's going to draw some trade interest. ...
 Tough day for injuries as Trevor Story (strained left shoulder), Kenta Maeda (hamstring), Ryan Braun (calf) and Francisco Liriano (shoulder inflammation) all landed on the disabled list or, in Braun's case, appear headed there. ...
 Maybe a DL stint will help clear Story's head, as he's hitting .180 with an awful 37.5 percent strikeout rate. ...
 Welcome back, Mike Trout.
 After missing the past four games and six of seven with a tight hamstring, he returned as the DH, but went 0-for-4 to snap a 17-game hitting streak. ...
 Finally, Thursday was a happy birthday for Miguel Sano, who homered and walked twice in the Twins' 7-6 victory.
 He's at .304/.441/.667 and you can pencil him in as the Twins' All-Star rep.